ks888/ansible-playbook-debugger/EXAMPLES.md

 <a name="example5"/>
 ## Set breakpoints

 You can set breakpoints using the command line option.
 With this option, the debugger is invoked before running the task you specified.
-It will be useful when a result is not right even though `ansible-playbook` command ends as successful.

 The example below checks the variable in the breakpoint task.